Evolution of the transitional millisecond pulsar PSR J1023+0038 from Aqueye+ and NICER observations: Results

 \subsection{Folded pulse profiles for the single runs}

-We report the timing solution for the \textit{Aqueye+} data of PSR J1023+0038 for the run of 2021, for which a sufficient number of nights is available to constrain it.

-To this purpose, we corrected all the time series for the binary motion using the values of the \tasc (see Table \ref{tab:tab_tasc_values}) found from the previous analyses, and the orbital period and semi-major axis reported in \cite{jaodand2016timing} (see Sec. \ref{sec:datared}).
-We first folded the light curves of each night using a guess spin period $P_{\rm{init}}=0.0016879874449$ s, and referring each folded light curve to a reference time \tzero $=59226.0$ MJD, the midnight of January 21st, 2021.
-The resulting pulsed profiles were fitted with the sum of two harmonically-related sinusoids plus a constant (\cite{ambrosino2017optical},\cite{zampieri2019precise},\cite{burtovoi2020spin}):
+We report the timing solution for the Aqueye+ data of PSR J1023+0038 for the run of 2021, for which a sufficient number of nights is available to constrain it, and to this purpose, we corrected all the time series for the binary motion using the values of the \tasc \ (see Table \ref{tab:tab_tasc_values}) found from the previous analyses, and the orbital period and semimajor axis reported in \citet[see our Sect. \ref{sec:datared}]{jaodand2016timing}.
+We first folded the light curves of each night using a guess spin period $P_{\rm{init}}=0.0016879874449$ s and referring each folded light curve to a reference time \tzero $=59226.0$ MJD, i.e., midnight of January 20-21, 2021.
+The resulting pulsed profiles were fitted with the sum of two harmonically related sinusoids plus a constant \citep{ambrosino2017optical,zampieri2019precise,burtovoi2020spin}:

-where $K$ is a normalization constant, $A_1$ is the coefficient of the first harmonic, and $A_2$ is the coefficient of the second harmonic, $x_1$ and $x_2$ are the phases of the first and second harmonics, respectively.
-The measured phases show a drift $\Psi(t)$ with respect to a uniform rotational spin period $P_{\rm{init}}$ \citep[see][]{2014MNRAS.439.2813Z}.
+where $K$ is a normalization constant, $A_1$ is the coefficient of the first harmonic, $A_2$ is the coefficient of the second harmonic, and $x_1$ and $x_2$ are the phases of the first and second harmonics, respectively.
+The measured phases show a drift, $\Psi(t)$, with respect to a uniform rotational spin period, $P_{\rm{init}}$ \citep[see][]{2014MNRAS.439.2813Z}.
 To correct the spin period, we fitted this phase drift of the second harmonic with the following first-order polynomial:

-where $\phi_0$ and $\nu_0$ are the phase and the spin frequency at the reference time \tzero, and $\nu_{\rm{init}}=1/P_{\rm{init}}$.
+where $\phi_0$ and $\nu_0$ are the phase and the spin frequency at the reference time $t_0$, and $\nu_{\rm{init}}=1/P_{\rm{init}}$.

 We report in Table \ref{tab:timing_sol_2021_e_2025} the timing solution for the January 2021 run.